Stella Nyanzi

 Stella Nyanzi (born 16 June 1974) is a Ugandan human rights advocate, poet, medical anthropologist, feminist, queer rights advocate, and scholar of sexuality, family planning, and public health.
-She was arrested in 2017 for insulting the Ugandan president.
+In 2017, she was arrested for insulting the Ugandan president, Yoweri Museveni.

 In January 2022, she was accepted to live in Germany on a writers-in-exile programme run by PEN Germany, with her three children.

 Education

 Nyanzi received her Bachelor of Arts in Mass Communication and Literature at Makerere University where she studied from 1993 to 1996.
 She received her Master of Science in Medical Anthropology at University College London, where she studied from 1999 to 2000.
 She received her PhD in anthropology at the London School of Hygiene and Tropical Medicine, where she studied social anthropology, sexuality, and youth and health policy from 2003 to 2008.

 Nyanzi has conducted research on youth sexuality in Uganda, and also in The Gambia in 2005.